Rajat4445/Projects/Global Terrorism Data (EDA)/README.md

 3. Open and run the Jupyter Notebook `exploratory_data_analysis.ipynb` to perform the exploratory data analysis.

+## Data Cleaning

+The notebook `data_cleaning.ipynb` contains the code and approach followed to clean `gtd.csv` (original dataset) as many columns of this dataset had missing values.
+Apart from treating missing values, we have also engineered new columns, renamed the existing columns (for better readability) and saved cleaned data into a new csv file named `gtd_cleaned.csv` as output.

 ## Exploratory Data Analysis

 The notebook `exploratory_data_analysis.ipynb` contains the code for exploring the Global Terrorism Database.
+We used the output dataset (`gtd_cleaned.csv`) from the previous step, i.e., data cleaning.
 The analysis includes:

 - Data loading and preprocessing
 - Descriptive statistics